Films

 1930s

-2. Freaks (Tod Browning, 1932).
+1. Freaks (Tod Browning, 1932).
 Made on the heels of his timeless classic Dracula, Browning's 1932 feature about sideshow performers is arguably even better.
 Though it might come across as an exploitation film, it is actually a film about exploitation, and the talented cast members are portrayed with far more dignity than they probably received when they were exhibited in county fairs for their physical abnormalities.
 The climax is one of the most memorable in cinema history.

 3. I Am a Fugitive from A Chain Gang (Mervyn LeRoy, 1932).
-Based on a true story, the film combines prison escape action, rags to riches drama, and uncompromising social comentary.
+Based on a true story, the film combines prison escape action, rags to riches drama, and uncompromising social commentary.
 Paul Muni gives one of his best performances.
 My second favorite LeRoy film is Gold Diggers of 1933, which features spectacular dance numbers choreography by Bugsy Berkeley and a hard-hitting depression-age theme.

 4. Lost Horizon (Frank Capra, 1939).
 Capra is usually a bit sappy for my taste, but this film (which has been partially lost) is an exception.
 It's a captivating and perhaps metaphorical tale of people who stumble onto what appears to be a utopian society in the Himalayas.
 Should they stay in Shangri-la or return to their old lives?
-The question is compounded by mounting evidence that paradise is not what it appears.
+The question is compounded by mounting evidence that paradise is not what it appears.1935

 6. Ninotchka (Ernst Lubitsch, 1939).
 The 1930s was a great decade for comedies and, Lubitsch had the touch.
 Here he casts Swede, Greta Garbo, as a Russian government official who has come to Paris to make observations about life in the West.
 She succumbs to the discrete charm of the bourgeoisie, of course, but along the way delivers some of the best deap pan lines in cinema history.
 If only all Cold War films were this good.
 My second favorite Garbo film is Grand Hotel.
 Other favorite romantic comedies of the era include It Happened One Night, The Awful Truth, Sullivan's Travels, and His Girl Friday.